 Darren Hellwege

-Announcer/Producer"The Voice Of Columbia," Darren Hellwege has hosted NPR's “Morning Edition” for over 30 years on KBIA, and serves as host/producer of the “Thinking Out Loud” programs.
+Announcer/Producer"The Voice Of Columbia," Darren Hellwege has hosted NPR's “Morning Edition” for over 35 years on KBIA, and serves as host/producer of the “Thinking Out Loud” programs.
 The series has won a Missouri Broadcasters Association award and gives Darren the chance to "sit and visit" with interesting people from throughout Mid-Missouri and beyond.
-He also hosts the "Dvorak Diner" and “Vox Humana” on Classical 90.5 FM.
+He also hosts programs on Classical 90.5 FM.

-Darren currently serves as president of the Board of Directors for ACT Services of Columbia.
-In the past, he’s been a member of the Columbia/Boone County Board of Health and the Boone County Mental Health Board of Trustees, the University of Missouri Campus Safety Committee, and he was a board member for the Central Missouri Humane Society and Rock Bridge Christian Church.
+Darren has served as president of the Board of Directors for ACT Services of Columbia.
+Also, he’s been a member of the Columbia/Boone County Board of Health and the Boone County Mental Health Board of Trustees, the University of Missouri Campus Safety Committee, and he was a board member for the Central Missouri Humane Society and Rock Bridge Christian Church.
 Darren coached youth sports for several years with Boys/Girls Club of Columbia, Columbia Diamond Council and Columbia Youth Basketball Association.
 He’s also been active in community theatre, performing with Maplewood Barn Community Theatre, Theatre NXS, and MoHip.
 A Columbia Tribune review of a Maplewood production of "Oklahoma!" included the line "Darren Hellwege is no Fred Astaire."

 Darren was born in Stillwater, Oklahoma and grew up in Edmond, Oklahoma where he attended the University of Central Oklahoma.
 Darren and his wife Bonnie have two grown children.
-Their son Kristian lives in Columbia and daughter Janie Lavelock lives in Kansas City with her husband Jake, and Darren’s beautiful granddaughter Clara.
+Their son Kristian lives in Columbia and daughter Janie Lavelock lives in Kansas City with her husband Jake, and Darren’s three awesome grandchildren.

 Prior to coming to KBIA, Darren worked for public radio station KCSC (now KUCO) in Edmond and at Oklahoma City radio stations WKY and WWLS.
 He’s also worked for KFRU and KFMZ in Columbia and KWRT in Boonville.

 Darren is an avid genealogist, and enjoys playing guitar, listening to all kinds of music, and - of course - sports.
-In spite of the team moving from St. Louis to Los Angeles, he remains a loyal Rams fan, and he is a 4th generation St. Louis Cardinals supporter.
+He remains a loyal Rams fan, is a 4th generation St. Louis Cardinals supporter, and follows English soccer club Liverpool F.C.

-Darren is on Twitter at @kbiamorning where he shares news stories, selfies, and dad jokes.
+Darren is on X at @kbiamorning where he shares news stories, selfies, and dad jokes.

 -